Columbia Basin Water Monitoring Framework

 - Elk River Valley - map (in the East Kootenay - in partnership with the Elk River Alliance)

-A data gap analysis was completed (see the detailed Technical Report here) in the pilot regions in Spring 2022, followed by broad cross-sector engagement with Local Reference Groups to capture community priorities and concerns.
+A data gap analysis was completed in the pilot regions in Spring 2022, followed by broad cross-sector engagement with Local Reference Groups to capture community priorities and concerns.
 Once the priority monitoring sites were selected based on this extensive public engagement and scientific analysis, equipment installation began in July 2022.

 Preliminary data from the pilot project is now available on the Columbia Basin Water Hub.
 The data can be used by community members, researchers, the private sector and all levels of government to inform water management and stewardship decisions.